The Tree in Art: from Giotto to Klimt - Taster Lecture

 This event is part of Art History Festival 2024 organised by the Association for Art History.

-Fancy another taster?
-Click here to sign up to our V&A Academy newsletter today to receive our Autumn term taster lecture recording The Art of the Sublime directly into your inbox to enjoy on-demand now.
+If you fancy another taster lecture, please click here to sign up to our V&A Academy newsletter today to receive our Autumn term taster lecture recording The Art of the Sublime directly into your inbox to enjoy on-demand in the meantime.

 course photo